 - Permission for you to pursue private litigation

-If you choose to go the federal route and use the EEOC to fight your case, DoNotPay can help you file your complaint in a flash!
+If you choose to go the federal route and use the EEOC to fight your case, DoNotPay can help you !

 DoNotPay can lodge your charge with the EEOC in three easy steps—here’s how: